-In 2012, the states of Washington and Colorado passed laws making personal, recreational use of marijuana by adults legal.
-Washington’s initiative 502 legalized non-medical, recreational use of marijuana by people 21 years of age or older.
-However, only licensed growers, called "producers" under the law, can legally raise pot plants under Washington’s recreational use law.
+Initiative 502.
+Back in 2012, Washington's initiative 502 (I-502) legalized the non-medical, recreational use of marijuana by people 21 years of age or older.
+However, only licensed growers, called "producers" under the law, can legally cultivate cannabis plants for recreational use in Washington.
+(See more below on producers and I-502 licenses.)

-Production and retail of recreational marijuana in Washington is administered by the Washington Liquor Control Board.
-In order to obtain a marijuana producer’s license, a person must pay an application fee, an annual renewal fee, and show that the applicant and his or her property meet the requirements set out in the Washington Liquor Control Board regulations.
-Among other conditions, a licensed producer may grow marijuana onlyin an enclosed area, either a greenhouse or other structure, or a field with a physical barrier that blocks the plants from public view.
+Among other conditions, a licensed producer may grow marijuana only in an enclosed area, either a greenhouse or other structure, or a field with a physical barrier that blocks the plants from public view.
 An applicant for a producer's license must also submit to random criminal history checks.